brian-moretti/my-fitness-journey/README.md

 It's a personal project that allow the users to create their training programs or, as my case, to report the training programs the personal trainer create for me, and track the progress through the time.

 I believe this app has an incredible hidden potetial.
-Just think to the possibility to add a lot of new and usefull functionality to fulfill all the needs of the people who live the fitness's world
+Just thinking to the possibility to add a lot of new and usefull functionality to fulfill all the needs of the people who live the fitness's world

+Try now my app: [**My Fitness Journey**](https://my-fitness-journey.netlify.app/)

 ### :gear: Functionality